john-a-ellis/Credit_Card_Fraud/README.md

 `   macro avg       0.93      0.62      0.69    138930`
 `weighted avg       1.00      1.00      1.00    138930`

 The non-linear model chosen was based on a Support Vector Machine with the radial bias funtion (rbf) kernel.
-The resulting algorithm resulted in a marginally better (0.10) improvement in the balanced accuracy score and a 5x improvement in recall over the Logistic Regression Model above.
+The resulting algorithm resulted in a marginal (0.10) improvement in the balanced accuracy score and a 5x improvement in recall over the Logistic Regression Model above.
 Although performing better there was definitely room to improve both the recall at 0.39 and balanced accuracy scores at 0.62.

 ### 3. Random Forest Classifier
 `       Confusion Matrix: RandomForestClasssifer`